MasterBladeX/Novel-2-EBook/README.md

-# WuxiaWorld-2-eBook
+# Novel 2 E-Book
-This Python script will download chapters from novels availaible on wuxiaworld.com and saves them into the .epub format.
+This Python program will download books and chapters from novels availaible on [WuxiaWorld](wuxiaworld.com) and [Gravity Tales](http://gravitytales.com/) and  and saves them into the .epub format.

-Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the similar functionality made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
+Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the similar functionality (doesn't support Gravity Tales) made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
 Beware this site is still under development.

 ## Getting Started